Send API requests with Postman

 - A Postman account.

-Download Exchange API Postman collection (.zip)
+Download the collection (.zip)

-Step 1: Set authorized requests
+- Select the Set authorized requests folder.

 - Create a new